Resources for Businesses and Start-Ups

 The Colorado Small Business Development Center (SBDC) Network provides free, confidential and expert business consulting tailored to your needs.
 Download the Colorado Business Resource Book from the SBDC.

 Curious if the name you want for your business already exists?
 Search the Colorado Secretary of State database of business organizations, names and trademarks.

 The Colorado Office of Economic Development and International Trade offers information and resources tax incentives, funding programs and other start-up support services.
 Visit their A-to-Z listing of financial assistance programs that may be right for you.

 Learn about additional resources that may be available to you through the regional office of the U.S. Small Business Administration.

 You may be here because you are required by state regulatory and licensing laws to apply for a license for your particular profession, occupation or industry.
 DORA's divisions manage the licensing for most state-required individual professional and occupational licenses.

 If you have started registering your own business through MyBizColorado, you may have been prompted to visit DORA to ensure that you have access to information regarding any professional or occupational licensing requirements that may be associated with registering your business with the state.

 If you are not registering a business, but you know you are required to have a professional or occupational license, check What We Regulate on DORA's website to locate your profession, occupation or industry and the associated board's web page.

 If you do not see your profession listed under What We Regulate at DORA, try Other Licenses & Regulatory Resources.
-Your licensing requirements may be housed under another agency, or it may not be a regulatory requirement by the state.

 Feel free to Contact DORA or send us an Online Chat (check business hours on the Contact DORA page).